 Features: *All plans include

-- Live streaming, video on demand (VoD) packages and playlists
+- Support for live streaming and video on demand (VoD) packages

 - Compatible with social media platforms and mobile devices

 - 24/7 customer support

 Set at a competitive price point, the Dacast streaming platform offers a feature-rich and comprehensive solution for small to larger congregations.
 Smaller churches with smaller bandwidth needs may prefer the Starter Plan ($19/month).
 It includes the same great features as larger churches on the Premium Plan.
 Also, note that not all online video platforms (OVPs) offer such a starter or basic plan at lower rates.

 Additionally, Dacast makes it easy to learn, test, set up, and start streaming, which is helpful for first-time house of worship broadcasters.
 Our OVP offers full video API access and monetization tools with secure video upload capabilities as well.
 With these features, you can charge viewers through pay-per-view streaming or subscription-based payments to raise money or to cover special event costs.